OpenDosimeter/OpenDosimeter/hardware/README.md

 # Hardware
 Our design leverages the custom OpenDosimeter board with external components including a scintillation crystal (LYSO) coupled to a silicon photomultiplier (SiPM) for X-ray detection, and a Raspberry Pico as for the computation.
+The board and its components for assembly can also be viewed on [Kitspace](https://kitspace.org/OpenDosimeter/OpenDosimeter).
 The figure below shows the key features of the OpenDosimeter board.
 <div align=center>
 <img width="500" alt="board-overview" src="https://github.com/user-attachments/assets/4594c9e4-8149-4a25-a02a-83c2b1c2eb5e">
 </div>